Macrometacorp/docs/docs/photoniq/p3/view-p3-validations.md

 ## Functional Validation

 Functional validation measures how the optimized page functions compared to the original page.
-It views the requests sent by the original, takes a random subset of those, and then checks to see if the optimized page is performing the same requests.
+It views the network requests sent by the original, takes a random subset of those, and then checks to see if the optimized page is performing the same requests.
+It also, checks other aspects of web functionality, such as new errors and that elements such as links, buttons, and navigation are working as expected.

 - **Total Elements** - Number of requests detected.
 - **Selected Elements** - Number of requests selected to measure from the original, unoptimized page.